 3. Student Loans Are Costlier:

 The education expenses of students have increased.
-When the students get admissions in colleges or schools, they are unable to pay their huge fees.
+When the students get admissions to colleges or schools, they are unable to pay their huge fees.
 As a result, students opt for student loans.

 The student loans are costlier and hard to pay back due to the rising interest.
 The students who opt for loans usually have no or little financial education.